jdegrand/Rust-Maze-Solver/README.md

 Maze files are full of 1's and 0's, where every 0 represents a space and every 1 represents a wall.
 Mazes are read from the file and stored inside of a Maze struct, which students define themselves.
 The solution to the maze will be printed in color using an external crate, for readibility.
+The entry point of the maze is the top left of the maze file and the exit is the bottom right.
 The program will help teach students basic IO, structs, and basic traits in Rust.

+This project assignment might not seem big, but it definitley takes more time than Prog 01 and less time than Prog 02 and up, which is perfect for an introductoin assignment.
+I wanted to implement an easier Cow Snatchers puzzle project, so it has similar ideas but is much less complicated and takes less time.

+I chose to have little to no starter code, as for a Rust beginner it is difficult to jump into someone elses code and understand what is going on.
+That is better for a later assignment.
+I feel like for the introduction assigments, it is better for students to experiment with Rust on their own and get things wrong and learn.

 Author(s):